-In dividual Name: 1.
-1. Assessment results and individual needs have been discussed with the Individual and/or family on (date) by (name and title) aiver servi eeds have been discussed and a choice ces has been presented to the individu e and title) 3.
-Individual and/or family has ch iosen: Waiver Services ICF/MR Institution 4.
-The Individual Plan has been de veloped pri or to placement date.
-5. The signature below indicates as results which will be developed the services identified based on asses dividual Plan. ssment Ch eck only one of the boxes and co mplete: Capable Individual Date Witness to Individual's Signature Date Relationship to Individual Guardian/Parent of under 18 Yr.
-Old Individual Date Witness to Guardian/Parent Date I was present involved in the interpretive intervies sults of my choice on the Individual's Individual for Incapable Pers on Witness Date Relationship • I was present involved in the interpretive intervies sults of my choice on the Individual's Al l other parties present at this Interpretiv e Interview should sign here: Re source/Service Coordinator/Case Manager D ate Other/Relationship Date
+In Individual Name: 1.
+Assessment results and individual needs have been discussed with the Individual family on (date) by (name and title) /idual and/or 2.
+Alternative plans for meeting individual needs have been discussed and a services, ICF/MR or community waiver services has been presented to the ir and/or family on (date) by (name and title) 3.
+3. Individual and/or family has chosen: Waiver Services ICF/MR Institution 4.
+4. The Individual Plan has been developed prior to placement date.
+5. 5.
+The signature below indicates approval of the services identified based or results which will be developed into an Individual Plan. assessment Ch Check only one of the boxes and complete: Capable Individual Date Witness to Individual's Signa ture Date Relationship to Individu ıal Guardian/Parent of Date Witness to Guardian/Parent under 18 Yr.
+Old Individual Date I was present I could not be present but I have been involved in the interpretive ir process and fully understand the results of my choice on the Indivi behalf.
+Individual for Incapable Person Witness Date Relationship I was present I could not be present but I have been involved in the interpretive ir process and fully understand the results of my choice on the Indivibehalf.
+Al All other parties present at this Interpretive Interview should sign here: Re Resource/Service Coordinator/Case Manager Date Other/Relationship Date

-WC-3B Return to: Terri Elliott, DDA, 201 W. Preston St., 4th Floor, Baltimore, MD 21201
+WC-3B Return to: Terri Elliott, DDA, 201 W. Preston St., 4th Floor, Baltimore, MD 21201 Revised: 8/04